filzahanti/filza/content/index.md

 ---
-title: Welcome to a space where diverse ideas meet
+title: Welcome to a Space Where Diverse Ideas Meet
 ---

-Hi!
-My name is Filza.
+Hello, My name is Filza.
 This site is a mix of different projects I have worked on, from art to data.
 Feel free to explore and share your thoughts.

 - Linkedin : [www.linkedin.com/in/filzahanti](https://www.linkedin.com/in/filzahanti/)